varnish/Varnish-Book/varnish_book.rst

 memory log accessible from the file system.
 This means that if a thread needs to log something, all it has to do is grab a lock, write to a memory area and then free the lock.
-In addition to that, each worker thread has a cache for log data to avoid overly frequent locking.
+In addition to that, each worker thread has a cache for log data to reduce lock contention.

 The log file is usually about 90MB, and split in two.
 The first part is counters, the second part is request data.
 To view the actual data, a